LiliaFramework/Lilia/documentation/docs/libraries/lia.inventory.md

 **Purpose**

-Loads every inventory that belongs to a character.
-If `charID` cannot be converted to a number the returned deferred is rejected and an error is logged.
+Loads every inventory that belongs to a character with comprehensive error handling.
+If `charID` cannot be converted to a number, the returned deferred is rejected with a detailed error message.

 **Parameters**

-* `charID` (*number*): Character ID.
-Must be numeric.
+* `charID` (*number* or convertible): Character ID.
+Must be numeric or convertible to a number.

 **Realm**